orbkit/orbkit/doc/tutorials/multiple_files.rst

   This tutorial explains parts of the example file ``$ORBKITPATH/examples/use_for_ordering.py``.

-how to read a list of files
+How to Read a List of Files
 ---------------------------

 As a starting point, you have to import the orbkit module for processing